MadhavRKumar/spartanburg-trails/README.md

 Copy `.env.example` to `.env` and fill in the required variables.
 The values can be remote URLs or local paths.

-Then run the script with:
+Then run whatever script you want.
+For example, to run the main script:
 ```bash
 python main.py
 ```